jetmiky/bina-masjid/README.md

 - **Code Editor**, recommended to use [Visual Studio Code](https://code.visualstudio.com/).
 - **[NodeJS and Node Package Manager (NPM)](https://nodejs.org/en/download/current)** as JavaScript Runtime Environment.
 - **[Git](https://git-scm.com/downloads)** as Version Control System, and GitHub Account ofc. _Optionally_, we can also install **Github Desktop**. :sunglasses:
+- **Java** to run Firebase Emulator Suite, which is optional but recommended for development proccess.

 ## :pill: Preparation